Updated on June 9th, 2025

 Understanding the significance of glyphosate levels in food

-A glyphosate concentration of 2.5 parts per million (ppm) in grains equates to 2.5 milligrams of glyphosate per kilogram of grain, indicating a significant level of glyphosate’s residue in these food items.
+A glyphosate concentration of 2.5 parts per million (ppm) in grains equates to 2.5 milligrams of glyphosate per kilogram of grain, indicating a significant level of glyphosate residue in these food items.

 While 2.5 ppm might appear minor, it's important for several reasons:

-Following the study's general findings on glyphosate's prevalence in staple crops, further research by the EWG focuses specifically on chickpeas.
-This study, published in 2020, found that nearly 90 percent of conventional chickpea samples contained detectable levels of glyphosate.
+Following the study's general findings on the prevalence of glyphosate in staple crops, the EWG conducted further research, focuses specifically on chickpeas.
+This study, published in 2020, found that nearly 90% of conventional chickpea samples contained detectable levels of glyphosate.
 Even organic chickpea samples exhibited some glyphosate presence, though at much lower levels, suggesting possible contamination from nearby conventional fields.

 Beverage contamination